Sportschau

 Sportschau is a German sports magazine on broadcaster ARD, produced by WDR in Cologne.
 The magazine started in 1961.
-In its Saturday' edition, the Sportschau shows a summary of the Bundesliga, whereas the Sunday edition reports on the latest events from various sports.
+In its Saturday edition, the Sportschau shows a summary of the Bundesliga, whereas the Sunday edition reports on the latest events from various sports.
 Sportschau is aired on Das Erste and the regional stations.

-Since 2008, Sportschau begins at 6pm.
+Since 2008, Sportschau begins at 18:00.
 As there is a contractual agreement that the Bundesliga may only be shown from 18:30, the program reports about the second and third leagues in the first half-hour.

-Since January 2011, the free Sportschau-App is obtainable for iOS and Android, whereby sport news and a live ticker are available for mobile devices.
+Since January 2011, the Sportschau-App is available for Apple and Android devices.

 Special broadcast

-The ARD and the second public TV broadcaster ZDF show football matches of the Germany national team, DFB-Pokal as well as the FIFA World Cup, the UEFA European Championship, the DTM, wintersports and the Olympic Games in a special edition called Sportschau live.
+ARD also uses the Sportschau title for its live sports coverage, including football matches of the Germany national team, DFB-Pokal as well as the FIFA World Cup, the UEFA European Championship, the Tour de France, winter sports and the Olympic Games.
+The equivalent on ZDF is Sportstudio live, referring to that channel's Das aktuelle Sportstudio.